myklst/terraform-provider-st-aws/docs/resources/iam_policy.md

 page_title: "st-aws_iam_policy Resource - st-aws"
 subcategory: ""
 description: |-
-  Provides a RAM Policy resource.
+  Provides a RAM Policy resource that manages policy content exceeding character limits by splitting it into smaller segments.
+These segments are combined to form a complete policy attached to the user.
 ---

 # st-aws_iam_policy (Resource)

-Provides a RAM Policy resource.
+Provides a RAM Policy resource that manages policy content exceeding character limits by splitting it into smaller segments.
+These segments are combined to form a complete policy attached to the user.

 ## Example Usage